pypi/warehouse/docs/user/trusted-publishers/internals.md

 GitHub user remains authorized to publish to their PyPI projects, even if they change their username or delete their account.

+### How do I become a Trusted Publisher?
+If you are an operator of a hosted compute service or are a CI provider, you may want PyPI to support your platform or service as a Trusted Publisher.

+There are three primary requirements for adding a new Trusted Publisher platform to PyPI:

+1. **OIDC Identity Provider**: Trusted Publishing relies on a given platform operating an identity provider using the [OpenID Connect] specification.
+   Other forms of identity providers are not eligible.

+1. **Reasonable OIDC claim set**: Your OIDC claims must sufficiently identify a unique workload that may be scoped to a PyPI project or set of projects.
+   These claims must support the prevention of resurrection attacks, meaning that reusable or mutatable claims (such as a repository or project name) must be backed by an immutable and guaranteed unique identifier (such as a numeric ID).
+Additionally, the claimset must support a customizable `aud` claim that can be set to the value `pypi`.
+Identity providers that don't meet this standard for claims are not eligible.

+1. **Reliability & notability**: The effort necessary to integrate with a new Trusted Publisher is not exceptional, but not trivial either.
+In the interest of making the best use of PyPI's finite resources, we only plan to support platforms that have a reasonable level of usage among PyPI users for publishing.
+Additionally, we have high standards for overall reliability and security in the operation of a supported Identity Provider: in practice, this means that a home-grown or personal use IdP will not be eligible.

+If you feel as if your platform sufficiently meets these requirements, we encourage you to [file an issue] requesting Trusted Publisher support for your platform or service.

 [OpenID Connect]: https://openid.net/connect/

 [account resurrection attacks]: